 Strolling onwards through burled pine bridges, we'll pass along Phallus Palace (look up!), before eventually arriving at the Cretaceous pool, or more commonly known by Parks Canada staff as 'the Summit'.
 Representing the period from 144-66 million years ago, Beckett had designed this section to display creatures from that era, including mammoths, saber-tooth tigers, dinosaurs, and even cavemen!

-Insider Tip - This tends to be the quietest part of Cascade Gardens on a busy day.
+Insider Tip - The summit tends to be the quietest part of Cascade Gardens on a busy day.
 Large trees like spruce, pine, and poplars offer private, shady areas on a hot, summer day.

 If you're lucky enough to discover something truly unique, please be discrete and keep it to yourself.
 In this way, we can preserve the magic of the garden for future visitors to enjoy!